bcmi-labs/Esp-Link/README.md

 join your pre-existing wifi network as a pure station.
 However, in order to get there esp-link will start out as an access point and you'll have to join its network to configure it.
 The short version is:
- 1. esp-link creates a wifi access point with an SSID of the form `ESP_012ABC` (some modules use a different SSID form, such as `ai-thinker-012ABC`)
+ 1. esp-link creates a wifi access point with an SSID of the form `Arduino-<boardname>-<last6MACaddress>`
- 2. you join your laptop or phone to esp-link's network as a station and you configure esp-link wifi with your network info by pointing your browser at http://192.168.4.1/
+ 2. you join your laptop or phone to esp-link's network as a station and you configure esp-link wifi with your network info by pointing your browser at http://192.168.240.1/
- 3. you set a hostname for esp-link on the "home" page, or leave the default ("esp-link")
+ 3. you set a hostname for esp-link on the "home" page, or leave the default ("arduino")
  4. esp-link starts to connect to your network while continuing to also be an access point ("AP+STA"), the esp-link may show up with a `${hostname}.local` hostname (depends on your DHCP/DNS config)